 “I don’ts know whats ta do.”
-Which was the truth.
+Which is the truth.
 “Last summer he was only 14.
-When he got all horny, we jist decided it was better to be brothers, not lovers.”
+When he got all horny, we jist decided it we was brothers, not lovers.”

 “So he knows ya ain’t gay or did he think once he got older you’d want him in that way?”